innovative-robotics/innovative-robotics.github.io/index.md

 %}

 {% capture text %}
 The lab has access to state-of-the-art manufacturing equipment thanks to the expansive NJIT maker space.
-We are also in the process of building up our own lab space, which we expect to have up and running by late 2022.
+We are also in the process of building up our own lab space, which we expect to have up and running by summer 2023.

 {%
   include link.html